RKNF404/chromium-harden/SETUP_GUIDE.md

 Content blocking is usually done one of 3 ways, Extensions, Native/Internal, and DNS/Network.
 Some are blatantly better than others.
 \
 For starters extensions are always bad.
 Especially MV2 extensions, but uBOL (uBlock Origin Light) in `Basic` mode is pretty good, since it hs no access to sites while still being able to deliver decent content-blocking.
 Other extensions and modes risk security and weaken site isolation.
+\
+Native/Interal can mean one of 2 (technically 3) things.
+One is using the internal subresource filter, this is approx on-par with uBOL in `Basic` mode in terms of filtering capabilities.
+This is also the most secure since it is already built directly into chromium.
+The second option is to integrate a third-party filtering engine, this is done by Brave, Vivaldi, Opera, Cromite, and many other browsers.
+This can vary between a new engine, like [Brave](https://github.com/brave/adblock-rust/), or integrating an extension, like [Cromite](https://github.com/uazo/cromite/blob/master/build/patches/Eyeo-Adblock-for-Cromite.patch).
+Both have more attack surface but extension integration is much worse.

 # Policies